How to Create a Confidentiality Agreement Form

 Sections to Include in a Confidentiality Agreement Form

-A confidentiality agreement, sometimes called a non-disclosure agreement or NDA, is a business contract between a business and someone else to protect sensitive company information, products, trade secrets, and proprietary (company-exclusive) systems.
+A confidentiality agreement—sometimes called a non-disclosure agreement or NDA—is a business contract to protect sensitive company information, products, trade secrets, and proprietary (company-exclusive) systems.

 State Laws on Confidentiality Agreements

 Confidentiality agreements are considered restrictive covenants because they restrict or limit the freedom of an individual.
-In the case of the NDA, the restrictions might hinder someone from doing business.
-These agreements must conform to the laws of the state where they are written or where the parties agree.
-Some states, like California, have more restrictions on these types of agreements.
+In the case of the NDA, the restrictions might hinder someone from going into business, finding work, or making money.
+Because they are restrictive, these agreements must conform to the laws of the state where they are written or where the parties agree.

-Here are some of the sections in a confidentiality agreement form for an employer/employee situation.
+Here are some of the general sections in a confidentiality agreement form.

-- State the two parties, their relationship (Employer/Employee) and the reason for the agreement, including names and identification.
-It’s important to provide identification, like an address, so there’s no misunderstanding about who signed the agreement.
+- Describe the two parties, sometimes called the “Disclosing Party” and the “Receiving Party.”
+Include names and identification, so there can be no misunderstanding about who signed the agreement.

-Be as specific as possible.
-Here are some aspects of a business that you might want to include:
+Here are some aspects of a business that you might want to include, depending on the circumstances:

 - Information about customers